2 Methyl 2 Pentene Hbr

 DOI: x.1021/ja01645a020

 Early on paper from the l'south by Prof. George Hammond (of Hammond'southward Postulate) on the machinery of HBr addition to 1,2-dimethylcyclohexane.
-He prefers a concerted pathway, although that might due to the conditions he employs – in pentane, a very nonpolar solvent, polar intermediates are disfavored.
+He prefers a concerted pathway, although that might due to the conditions he employs – in pentane, a very nonpolar solvent, polar intermediates are disfavored. - Mechanistic studies

 Hydrochlorination of cyclohexene in acetic acrid.
 Kinetic and product studies